LordDarthSidous/lds_ui/README.md

 # lds_ui

-# lds_ui
-POPUP UI to Fire Events instead of using while loop controlpressed - FIVEM (0.00 ms idle or active)
+LDS UI to Fire Events instead of using while loop controlpressed - FIVEM (0.00 ms idle or active)

 # Methods
 # DrawTEXTUI